jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Access-Control/Access-Control-Base-On-Bucket-Policy.md

 #### Bucket policy language comprises the elements with the following basic meanings:

 * Principal: It describes the entity of policy authorization.
-For example the user, or maybe other partner (primary account), sub-account, anonymous user, etc. This element is valid for bucket access policy, but it should not be added for user’s access policy.
+For example the user, or maybe other partner (primary account), sub-account, role, anonymous user, etc. This element is valid for bucket access policy, but it should not be added for user’s access policy.
 * Statement: It describes the details of one or more permissions.
 The element comprises permission or permission sets of several other elements such as effect, action, resource and condition.
 One policy has only one statement element.
     - Effect: It describes that the result of the statement is "allow" or "deny", including two situations, namely allow and deny.
 This element is required.
     - Action: It describe the allowed or denied action.
 The action can be API or function set (a set of specific APIs).
 This element is required.
 See details in the following [Element Usage - Action].